akinozcelik0/BurgerStoreProject-MVC/README.md

 * A Burger Store Project with CRUD operations
 * Project uses N-tier Architecture and Repository Pattern
 * Identity and User Roles will be added.
+* Shopping cart and order creation system will be changed.
 * Inspired by my hometown and Rome 2 Total War Theme for Galatians.